-Loosen lock nut (A), idler bolt (B) and turn adjusting nut (C) clockwise to increase chain tension.
+Loosen lock nut (A) (see Figure 37, page 24), idler bolt (B) and turn adjusting nut (C) clockwise to increase chain tension.
 Adjust both chains equally so the elevator moves in and out easily.
-Tighten both nuts (see figure 39).
+Tighten both nuts.

-NOTE: Overtightening the positioning chains will make the elevator hard to move in and out.
+NOTE: Over tightening the positioning chains will make the elevator hard to move in and out.

-FIGURE 39 - POSITIONING CHAIN TENSIONING
+FIGURE 37 - POSITIONING CHAIN TENSIONING

-The hand wheel (A) moves the truck elevator out for field operation or in for transport.
-When not adjusting, the locking pin (B) should be installed to prevent the conveyor from moving unintentionally (see figure 40).
+The hand wheel (A) (see Figure 38) moves the truck elevator out for field operation or in for transport.
+The locking pin (B), when installed, prevents the conveyor from moving unintentionally.
+Clear 2" x 2" tracks of trash and other build-up before retracting truck elevator.